INworldR/SecOn/README.md

 The project consists of a series of Jupyter notebooks, each demonstrating specific data science techniques applied to security analytics:

-1. `00_Database_Setup_and_Schema.ipynb`: Setting up DuckDB and implementing the optimized schema
-2. `01_Data_Exploration_and_Preprocessing.ipynb`: Initial exploration and preparation of security log data
+1. `01_Data_Exploration_and_Preprocessing.ipynb`: Initial exploration and preparation of security log data
-3. `02_Clustering_for_Attack_Pattern_Discovery.ipynb`: Comparison of clustering techniques
+2. `02_Clustering_for_Attack_Pattern_Discovery.ipynb`: Comparison of clustering techniques
-4. `03_Classification_Models_for_Threat_Detection.ipynb`: ML pipeline development and evaluation
+3. `03_Classification_Models_for_Threat_Detection.ipynb`: ML pipeline development and evaluation
-5. `04_Time_Series_Analysis_for_Anomaly_Detection.ipynb`: Forecasting and anomaly detection
+4. `04_Time_Series_Analysis_for_Anomaly_Detection.ipynb`: Forecasting and anomaly detection
-6. `05_Advanced_Visualization_Techniques.ipynb`: Visual analytics for security data
+5. `05_Advanced_Visualization_Techniques.ipynb`: Visual analytics for security data
-7. `06_LLM_Integration_for_Automated_Reporting.ipynb`: Leveraging LLMs for analysis interpretation
+6. `06_LLM_Integration_for_Automated_Reporting.ipynb`: Leveraging LLMs for analysis interpretation

 Each notebook systematically compares different methodologies, providing clear insights into their relative strengths and appropriate use cases.
-The notebooks leverage DuckDB's analytical capabilities through SQL queries embedded directly in Python, demonstrating how to combine relational database performance with pandas flexibility.

 ---